Vectorial1024/v1024_genesis_signal/README.md

 ---

 For a long time in the modern X-game engine (X: Rebirth, and X4: Foundations), it has always been possible to start the game in so-called "alternate universes".
-This feature is later prominently used in X4 Foundations:
+This feature is later extensively used in X4 Foundations:
 - Tutorial levels
 - Station Design Simulator
 - 7.0 Timelines DLC